Evergrey: History

 On 8 May 2008, Evergrey announced that they had signed a deal with Steamhammer/SPV.
 This included the release of their new album and the entire back catalogue.
 It also was announced that the new album, Torn, would be released early in September 2008.
 As the deal includes the band's entire back catalog, there is the possibility of re-releases of previous Evergrey albums with the inclusion of added bonus material.

 In July 2008, Swedish/Danish band Amaranthe announced that keyboardist Rikard Zander, along with In Flames bassist Peter Iwers, would make a guest appearance on their upcoming album.

 In May 2010, it was announced that Jonas Ekdahl, Henrik Danhage and Jari Kainulainen have all left Evergrey by mutual decision because of problems with the band members interacting with each other.
 They called it quits as to not ruin the friendship they all have with each other.

 An article posted on 13 November 2010 on Evergrey's blog contained dates for upcoming concerts as well as the confirmation of a new album titled Glorious Collision on 28 February 2011.

 Via Facebook posts in November 2013, while writing the next Evergrey album due for release in 2014, the band first confirmed that drummer Hannes Van Dahl would be leaving the band to join Sabaton full-time, and then due to "problems working together" guitarist Marcus Jidell would also be leaving.

 In August 2014, the release of the music video for "King of Errors" from the forthcoming Hymns for the Broken revealed that Henrik Danhage and Jonas Ekdahl had returned to the band.
 Hymns for the Broken was released in September 2014.
 The band released two more albums after that, The Storm Within in 2016 and The Atlantic in 2019.
 Those three albums were mixed and mastered by Jacob Hansen and form a conceptual trilogy.

 Evergrey's twelfth studio album, Escape of the Phoenix, was released on 26 February 2021.
 It was elected by Metal Hammer as the 10th best progressive metal album of 2021.

 On 26 August 2021 Evergrey announced they signed a new deal with Napalm Records and are already working on a new album.

-On 24 February 2022 Evergrey announced the release of their thirteenth studio album, A Heartless Portrait (The Orphean Testament), which was released on Napalm Records on 20 May 2022.
+On 24 February 2022 Evergrey announced the release of their thirteenth studio album, A Heartless Portrait (The Orphéan Testament), which was released on Napalm Records on 20 May 2022.